itoth43/Tutorial-Unity3d-and-VR/README.md

 # A Unity3D and VR tutorial
-## Using Game Development and VR concepts
+## using game development and VR concepts

 (This page was created for the CUhackit Hackathon at Clemson University Spring of 2018)